-Someone on Cyber Dust sent me a question: I have been divorced for several years.
+Someone on Dust sent me a question: I have been divorced for several years.
 Is it normal for divorced couples to try it for a second time?
 In other words, can remarrying your ex actually work?

 The best way for me to answer this question is to tell you two stories of divorced couples I know who got back together.

 The first couple was married for several years.
 They divorced and then got back together and got remarried.
 They are now in the process of getting divorced again.
 To me, this is very sad, because hearing a divorced couple is remarrying is inspirational.
 It’s a happy ending and sort of signifies true love, doesn’t it?
 A second divorce is just depressing.
 I don’t know the details of what caused the first divorce or the second, but I have to believe it was the same issue.
 The good that came out of it is, at least they know for sure that being together isn’t right, and they don’t have to spend the rest of their lives wondering ‘what if.’

 The second couple I know has a hopeful story with an uncertain ending.
 They divorced several years ago and after about 5 years after the divorce started dating again.
 They have been together again for about 5 years and seem to be doing really, really great.
 I recently asked the woman if she thinks they will get remarried.
 Her answer was, “Maybe.
 I’m not sure.
 We’re just really happy.”
 Now, maybe she just doesn’t want to tell me, and maybe they will have a surprise wedding.
 Or, maybe they are happier as a couple dating than they were husband and wife.
 Does it really matter?
 They are together.
 That’s what really means something.